The constitution of the UWA Inclusion and Diversity Committee.

 (f) the Dean of the School of Indigenous Studies (or nominated representative);

 (g) the head of Inclusion and Diversity services, appointed by the Chair;

-(h) two faculty deans, appointed by the Chair (or nominated representatives);
+(h) two heads of school, appointed by the Chair (or nominated representatives);

 (i) the President of the Guild of Undergraduates (or nominated representative);